KwonCheulJin/leetcode/3190-find-minimum-operations-to-make-all-elements-divisible-by-three/README.en.md

 <p><strong>Explanation:</strong></p>

-<p>All array elements can be made divisible by 3 using 3 operations:</p>
+<p>All array elements can be made divisible by 3 with 3 operations:</p>

 <ul>
 	<li>Subtract 1 from 1.</li>